Polycarbonate injection molding

 The main feature is that it is accompanied by obvious weld lines, and silver streaks often appear near the weld lines, while there is no silver streaks in other parts.

 The basic method to eliminate this kind of silver streaks is to change the gate position, cut effective exhaust slots or modify the plastic part’s main structure.

-In actual injection molding production or mold testing, changing injection molding machine conditions are often adopted, such as adjusting injection pressure and injection speed, changing temperature difference between fixed mold and moving mold, etc.
+In actual injection molding production or mold testing, changing injection molding machine set is often a good way, such as adjusting injection pressure and injection speed, changing temperature difference between fixed mold and moving mold, etc.